Chaplain: Scholarly Journals

+Other types of chaplaincy

 Education

 School chaplains are a fixture in religious and, more recently, secular schools.
 In religious schools the role of the chaplain tends to be educational and liturgical.
 In secular schools the role of the chaplain tends to be that of a mentor and a provider of pastoral care services.
 Chaplains provide care for students by supporting them during times of crisis or need.
 Many chaplains run programs to promote the welfare of students, staff and parents including programs to help students deal with grief, anger or depression.
 Chaplains also build relationships with students by participating in extracurricular activities such as breakfast programs, lunchtime groups and sports groups.
 School chaplains can also liaise with external organizations providing support services for the school.
 Many schools now have pupil support departments with several mentors whose jobs are to look out for the pupils and always be there to help but they give no religious or spiritual guidance because of multiculturalism and diverse opinions on religion and beliefs.
 Chaplains have also been referred to as spiritual animators (also faith animators or pastoral animators) based on the French concept of animation spirituelle or spiritual care.

 In Australia chaplains in state schools have, controversially, been funded by the federal government and local communities since 2007.
 Australian chaplains assist school communities to support the spiritual, social, and emotional well-being of their students.
 Chaplaincy services are provided by non denominational companies.
 As of August 2013 there are 2339 chaplains working in Australian secular schools, along with 512 student welfare workers.
 Australian schools will lose the option of appointing secular social workers under the national school chaplaincy program, for which the Abbott government has found an extra $245m in the 2014 budget funding.

 Similarly, in Scotland the focus of school chaplaincy is on welfare and building positive relationships joining students on excursions and sharing meals.
 Chaplains are also non-denominational and act as a link between the school community and society.
 Like Australian chaplains it is expected that they will not proselytise.

-In Ireland chaplaincy takes a very different approach in which chaplains are expected to teach up to four hours of class instruction per week and are usually Catholic themselves.
+In Ireland, chaplaincy takes a very different approach in which chaplains are expected to teach up to four hours of class instruction per week and are usually Catholic themselves.
 Chaplaincy duties include visiting homes, religious services, retreats and celebrations, as well as counseling.

 Higher education

 For higher education, chaplains are appointed by many colleges and universities, sometimes working directly for the institution, and sometimes as representatives of separate organizations that specifically work to support students, such as Hillel International for Jews or the Newman Centers for Catholics.
-In the United States, the National Association of College and University Chaplains works to support the efforts of many of these chaplains, helping chaplains minister to the individual faith of students, faculty, and staff, while promoting inter-religious understanding.
+In the United States, the National Association of college and University Chaplains works to support the efforts of many of these chaplains, helping chaplains minister to the individual faith of students, faculty, and staff, while promoting inter-religious understanding.
 Chaplains often also oversee programs on campus that foster spiritual, ethical, religious, and political and cultural exchange, and the promotion of service.